-- The spatial portrait of the Borough shows that: - The Borough's population has increased steadily since 2001, and on this basis, it is projected to increase further in the period up to 2041, with particular growth in the 60+ age group. - The Borough quickly recovered from the 2008-2009 economic downturn, and economic growth is currently shown to be faster than the surrounding Solent area. - The Borough has slightly lower levels of economically active residents, but higher levels of employment compared to that across the region and nationally.
-The number of jobs within the Borough has generally increased over time since 2001, although there have been periods without job growth including between 2017 and 2018 when the total number of jobs remained at approximately 67,000. - Local businesses have also shown greater resilience compared to those at the national and regional level in surviving the 2008-2009 economic downturn.
+- The spatial portrait of the Borough shows that: - The Borough's population has increased steadily since 2001, and on this basis it is projected to increase further in the period up to 2043, with particular growth in the 60+ age group. - The Borough quickly recovered from the 2008-2009 economic downturn, and economic growth was shown to be faster than the surrounding Solent area.
+The Covid-19 pandemic whilst having little impact upon the economy during the 2019/20 monitoring period is also likely to have significant impacts moving forward with a nationwide lockdown bought into force on 23 March 2020. - The Borough has slightly lower levels of economically active residents and of those in employment when compared to the south east region but higher levels of economically active residents and of those in employment when compared to the levels recorded nationally over the course of 2019/20.
+The total number of Eastleigh employee jobs has generally increased over time since 2001, although there have been periods without any change including between 2017 and 2019 when the total number of Eastleigh employee jobs remained at approximately 67,000. - Local businesses have also shown a greater resilience compared to those at the national and regional level in surviving the 2008-2009 economic downturn.
 Currently, within Eastleigh Borough, almost half of new businesses survive longer than 5 years. - Life expectancy has shown a general trend to increase since 2001 whilst death rates have been consistently below the national average.
-This indicates that the health of the Borough's residents has generally improved over the period of the adopted Local Plan (2001-2011). - Obesity levels for adults are shown to be relatively comparable to the county, regional and national rates whilst for Year 6 children, levels of obesity have shown a recent fall against county, regional and national rates.
-This will need to be monitored in future years as to whether this is part of an emerging trend since estimated levels of obesity for both adults and Year 6 children has previously been recorded above county, regional and national trends. - Overall levels of physical activity have shown a recorded decrease over the 2018/19 monitoring period.
-It will be important to continue the monitoring of health-related indicators over future monitoring periods due to the risk higher levels of obesity and low levels of physical activity can have upon healthrelated problems - Estimates of local carbon dioxide emissions have shown an overall decrease albeit with some fluctuations since 2005.
-Between 2012 and 2017 there has been a continuous decrease.
+This indicates that the health of the Borough's residents has generally improved over the period of the adopted Local Plan (2001-2011).
+Obesity levels for adults are shown to be relatively comparable to the county, regional and national rates whilst for Year 6 children, levels of obesity have shown a continued fall and are lower than the county, regional and national rates.
+This will need to be monitored in future years as to whether this is part of an emerging trend since estimated levels of obesity for both adults and Year 6 children have previously been recorded above county, regional and national trends.
+Overall levels of physical activity have shown a continued decrease over the 2019/20 monitoring period.
+It will be important to continue the monitoring of health-related indicators over future monitoring periods due to the risk higher levels of obesity and low levels of physical activity can have upon health-related problems

+- Estimates of local carbon dioxide emissions have shown an overall decrease albeit with some fluctuations since 2005.
+Between 2012 and 2018 there has been a continuous decrease.